W-Floyd/Angl-Resource-Pack/README.md

 If no resolution is specified, sizes 32x32, 64x64, 128x128, 256x256 and 512x512 will be packaged up

+***

 To only render, and not zip, run

 	./render.sh <resolution>

-This is not recommended
+This is not recommended, please use make-pack.sh, it cleans up after itself.

 If no resolution is specified, the pack will be rendered at size 128x128

 ***

 If things don't render properly after modifying some of the catalogue stuff, just delete the Angle-*px folders and re-render.
+This is a known issue, but my XML parsing system is slow, stupid, and already more bloated than it should be.
+Adding checks to the catalogue would just make it worse.

 ***